Nano CO2 Regulator with Adjustable Pressure

 Check for Leaks

-It is recommend that each time you reconnect the regulator to the CO2 supply that you check for leaks.
+It is recommended that each time you reconnect the regulator to the CO2 supply that you check for leaks.
 Identifying a leak from the outset is a much more desirable result than discovering there is a leak only when a substantial amount (or all) of your CO2 cylinder has leaked.

 The easiest way to check for leaks is to cover all of the joins with soap suds, and look for any sign of bubbling, and also listen for a 'hissing' sound.
-If your regulator has a solenoid it is recommended that you switch off the electricity supply prior to applying soap suds.
+If your regulator has a solenoid it is recommended you switch the electricity supply off prior to applying soap suds.
 Please also try to only use the soap suds themselves, and as little water as possible.

 Cart Activity